-Using the current data for one-, five-, and five-year conditional survival for the countries in the ICBP study85, together with the estimated incidence rates from GLOBOCAN 2018, the following estimates (as seen in Figure 17) of increased numbers of women surviving one and five years were made by the World Ovarian Cancer Coalition by applying the best one- and five-year survival rates (green) in each instance.
-The lowest figures are in orange.
+Using the current data for one-, five-, and fiveyear conditional survival for the countries in the ICBP study^{III}, together with the estimated incidence rates from GLOBOCAN 2020, the World Ovarian Cancer Coalition has estimated the increased numbers of women who could survive one and five years, by applying the best one- and five-year survival rates (green) to each country.
+The lowest figures are in blue (Fig. 19).